HUMANITIES 304

 or

-C) about four pages worth of incomplete work, with a detailing of the state of, and remaining plans towards, a larger project (a web site or ten+-page manuscript, for example) to be turned in as complete near the end of the semester.
+C) about five pages worth of incomplete work, with a detailing of the state of, and remaining plans towards, a larger project (a web site or ten+-page manuscript, for example) to be turned in as complete near the end of the semester.

 Finding a Topic: